 Greeting cards of Niki’s tapestry work can be found in store at Object Shop.

-Images: Tapestry Girl, Greeting Cards.
+Images: Tapestry Girl, Greeting Card detail.
 Photo courtesy of the artist; Niki McDonald with her work at ADC Makers Market, 2018.
 Photo courtesy of the artist

 OBJECT SHOP MAKER Q&A

 What is your 'origin story'?!
 Where did it all start?

 Creativity was with me from the beginning and I began to give it form from as young as I can remember.
 As I became more conscious of being in the world, I began to see my art as an extension of myself and it reflects the sum total of my experiences.
 Curiosity continued to call out and I went to University and studied art.
 I majored in textiles which I used as a medium to explore, evaluate and express.
 The art school was based on the Bauhaus method and so I was also introduced to painting, collage, printmaking and sculpture to strengthen my core subject.
 After having my children, textile art in the form of needle point tapestry took over completely.
 I needed a clean, portable art form that required no studio and could accompany me to all my kids’ activities.
 I spent hours sewing while they did swimming classes, kicked a ball, attended birthday parties or played in the park.
 All the activities turned into perfect opportunities for me to create.
 Since that day I have found the capacity, space and time to create.